Handling Anti-Bot Protection

 Some scenarios require additional handling outside the API:

-• Interactive CAPTCHAs: reCAPTCHA v3 and hCaptcha require solving services
+• Interactive CAPTCHAs: reCAPTCHA v3 and hCaptcha require solving services (Turnstile is handled).

-• Sites with legal restrictions: Always ensure your data collection complies with the target site's terms of service and applicable laws
+• Sites with legal restrictions: Always ensure your data collection complies with the target site's terms of service and applicable laws.

 Next Steps

-Last updated: April 8, 2026
+Last updated: July 8, 2026